Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4588.jpg){.aligncenter .size-medium}

-### Tools you’ll need
+### Tools you'll need

-You’ll need these tools on hand for assembly.
+You'll need these tools on hand for assembly.
 Most people will have these in their shop:

 - Metric Allen keys (we provide)
 - Metric wrenches, metric socket set, or adjustable wrenches.
 - A small flat head screwdriver

-We don’t recommend you use an impact driver for assembly except when mounting the machine because you won’t save much time and some assemblies are prone to damage if they’re overtightened
+We don't recommend you use an impact driver for assembly except when mounting the machine because you won't save much time and some assemblies are prone to damage if they're overtightened

 ### Missing/broken parts?

-Don’t sweat it - your kit has spares and redundancy included.
-If a part is lost or isn’t going together how you expect, no worries; just check through the bags and you’ll likely find what you need to continue assembly.
+Don't sweat it - your kit has spares and redundancy included.
+If a part is lost or isn't going together how you expect, no worries; just check through the bags and you'll likely find what you need to continue assembly.
 Expect some bolts left over at the end and feel free to set these aside for future machine maintenance.

 We supply extra parts so that:

-- If a part doesn’t work properly the extra one can be used instead
+- If a part doesn't work properly the extra one can be used instead
-- If you lose something (especially small things) you don’t have to search the floor
+- If you lose something (especially small things) you don't have to search the floor
 - We reduce the chance of packing too few on our end

-If a part is missing completely, check that you’re looking for the right thing and ensure you look through all the packaging you received with your extension kit.
-Some parts and add-ons such as the t-tracks ship in a separate package if they can’t fit into the same box.
+If a part is missing completely, check that you're looking for the right thing and ensure you look through all the packaging you received with your extension kit.
+Some parts and add-ons such as the t-tracks ship in a separate package if they can't fit into the same box.

-If a part arrives broken and doesn’t have a spare, the LongMill extension kit’s warranty covers replacement parts and we’ll even be happy to help you out if you break it yourself.
+If a part arrives broken and doesn't have a spare, the LongMill extension kit's warranty covers replacement parts and we'll even be happy to help you out if you break it yourself.
 Just shoot us a message here (<a href="https://sienci.com/contact-us/" target="_blank" rel="noopener noreferrer">https://sienci.com/contact-us/</a>) and see if there are any other areas of assembly you can continue with in the meantime.
-We’ll get back to you as soon as we can.
+We'll get back to you as soon as we can.

 ### Assembly tips